HuwCheston/jazz-style-conditioned-generation/README.md

   metadata already assigned to a track.
 When `False`, we will not use any conditioning tokens.

 </details>

+The condition tokens that can be used during inference are found inside `jazz_style_conditioned_generation/data/conditions.py`.

 By default, generation will occur using a random primer MIDI file from the held out dataset.
 128 primer tokens will be used, and generation will occur until the sequence lasts for 1024 tokens or a `End` token is sent by the model,